 - Pressure to sign up for a policy or buy extra coverage

 - Not receiving your insurance card or policy documents

 - No evidence of payment on your account

 - Reported government actions listed on the Better Business Bureau or in the media, especially if the company fails to pay claims

 If you suspect fraud is happening, report it to your state’s insurance fraud bureau.
 How to report your case:

-- Look up contact information for your state bureau using the National Insurance Crime Bureau (NICB) online directory.
+- Look up your state bureau’s contact details with the National Insurance Crime Bureau (NICB) online directory.

 Insurance fraud comes in many forms and can involve small details, like avoiding relevant info on your application or padding property value.
 But reporting fraud can go a long way toward lowering future insurance costs.

 Since businesses can commit fraud too, do your research to find legitimate insurance companies before buying a policy.

 Get the cheapest quotes